 For the end of the struggle, an ode of David to Jeduthun

-I said: I will guard my ways lest I sin with my tongue; I set a guard on my mouth when sinners set themselves against me.
+I said: I will take heed to my ways, that I may not sin with my tongue; I set a guard on my mouth when sinners set themselves against me.

-I was mute in humble silence, I held my peace even from good, and my sorrow was stirred.
+I was silent and humbled myself and held my peace even from good words, but my grief was renewed.

-My heart was hot within me and in my musings fires will burn.
-Then I spoke with my tongue:
+My heart was hot within me a fire kindled in my meditation; then I spoke with my tongue:

-Lord, make me to know my end and what is the measure of my days, that I may know how few I have.
+Lord, make me to know my end and what is the measure of my days, that I may know what I lack.

-Behold, thou hast made my days a handbreadth, my whole being is nothing before thee.
-But all is vanity, every living man.
+Behold, thou hast made my days a handbreadth, and my lifetime is nothing in thy sight; surely every man is vanity.
 Diapsalma

-Like a shadow indeed a man goes about, vainly indeed they are troubled, he heaps up treasure and does not know for whom he will gather it.
+Surely man goes about as a shadow; surely in vain are they in turmoil.
+Man heaps up treasure and does not know for whom he gathers it.

-And now who is my patience?
+And now what is my hope?
 Is it not the Lord?
 My whole being is from thee.

 Deliver me from all my transgressions; thou hast made me the reproach of the fool.

-I was mute, I did not open my mouth, for thou art the one who created me.
+I was mute, I did not open my mouth, for this was from thee.

 Take away thy scourges from me, from thy hand I have fainted away.

-With rebukes thou chastenest man’s iniquity, sweeping his soul away like spider webs; vainly indeed are all men’ troubled.
+With rebukes for iniquity thou chastenest a man, sweeping his soul away like a spider’s web; surely every man is troubled in vain.
 Diapsalma

 Hear my prayer, O Lord, and give ear to my cry; do not be silent at my tears, for I am a stranger with thee, a sojourner, as all my fathers were.

-Spare me that I may revive before I go away and am no more.
+Spare me that I may be renewed before I go hence and am no more.

 Psalm 39